Hiking Toll Canyon, Summit Park

-“A Toll New World” Trail starts from the Arcylon Trailhead in Summit Park, in the new Discovery Ridge neighborhood.
+“A Toll New World” Trail starts from the Discovery Ridge/Arcylon Trailhead in Summit Park, in the new Discovery Ridge neighborhood.
 You can just type in “Arcylon Trailhead, Summit Park, UT” to Google Maps and it will pull up this map.
 Here are written directions: From SLC drive East on I-80 and take exit 140 on Parley’s Summit.
 At the bottom of the ramp turn right, then turn left at the stop sign.
 Drive 1.1 miles and turn right on Discovery Way.
-Drive 0.3 miles and the TH parking is on your left.
-As of September 2021 construction is still under way, and the parking area is not marked.
-There are about 5 legal parking spots.
+Drive 0.3 miles and the TH parking is on your right with a new TH sign and restroom.

 Distance: 6 + miles RT (You can go as far as you want)